 The goal will ensure the campaign is optimizing towards the desired CPC or CPE amount while buying on CPM.
 This allows your campaign to scale, while still hitting your desired goal.

-5. Daily spend
+5. Daily Spend

-If none of the above are impacting your campaign try checking the daily spend to see if it's actually pacing behind.
+If none of the above is impacting your campaign try checking the daily spend to see if it’s actually pacing behind.
 Sometimes if a campaign goes live later in the afternoon, and is not able to spend the required amount on that first day it throws the pacing out of whack.

 Or maybe you added budget and you’re seeing that pacing is really behind.
 If you subtract your total budget from the money spent (typically you include the spend up to the day before your calculations) you’ll get your remaining budget.